bufbuild/buf-action/README.md

 When you delete a Git branch or tag, the action will archive the corresponding label on the BSR.

-This behavior can be configured to fit your desired workflow.

 ### Configuration